slsa-framework/slsa-proposals/0007/README.md

 ## Problem statement

-The original SLSA Steering Committee has passed its two year term and, per [current governance documents][current terms], must now select the next group of Steering Committee members.
+The original SLSA Steering Committee (SC) has passed its two year term and, per [current governance documents][current terms], must now select the next group of Steering Committee members.
 This gives us a natural point for reflection on the role and operation of the Steering Committee.
 Several project contributors